bignosethethird/af-ZA_joomla_lang/README.md

 Switched to branch '3.9'
 Your branch is up-to-date with 'origin/3.9'.
 ```

+Also do this to intentionlly obliterate any code changes that you have made thus far on branch '3.9', and to start afresh.

 * Create a new branch off the currently-selected branch '3.9':